morrownr/88x2bu/README.md

 ```

 ### Various Tidbits of Information
+### ------------------------------

-- Disable onboard WiFi on Raspberry Pi 3B, 3B+, 3A+, 4B and Zero W.
+# Disable onboard WiFi on Raspberry Pi 3B, 3B+, 3A+, 4B and Zero W.

 Add the following line to /boot/config.txt:
 ```
 dtoverlay=disable-wifi
 ```

-- Recommended Router Settings for WiFi:
+# Recommended Router Settings for WiFi:

+Note: These are general recommendations based on years of experience but may not apply to your situation so testing to see what works is recommended.

 Security: Use WPA2-AES.
 Do not use WPA or WPA2 mixed mode or TKIP.